 On September 30, 2019, the Court granted the motion to transfer and transferred the Consolidated Action to the United States District Court for the Eastern District of Pennsylvania, Docket No. 19-cv-04565.
 On November 20, 2019, Plaintiff filed an amended complaint that asserted claims under both the 1933 Act and the 1934 Act.
 Defendants filed motions to dismiss on February 3, 2020.
-Before briefing on the motions was completed, the parties participated in a private mediation on February 27,

-2020, which ultimately resulted in a settlement.
+Before briefing on the motions was completed, the parties participated in a private mediation on February 27, 2020, which ultimately resulted in a settlement.
 On May 29, 2020, the plaintiffs filed documents with the Court seeking preliminary approval of the settlement, with the defendants supporting approval of the settlement.
 On June 9, 2020, the Court granted preliminary approval of the settlement and issued a scheduling order for further action on the settlement.
 The settlement provides for a payment of \$15.3 million which includes all administrative costs and plaintiffs' attorneys' fees and expenses.
 The Company's insurance carriers paid approximately \$12.7 million towards the settlement and the Company paid approximately \$2.6 million towards the settlement.
 The settlement payments were deposited into an escrow account in July 2020.
 Only one putative class member submitted an objection to the settlement.
 On October 30, 2020, the Court held a hearing on the motion for final settlement approval and granted approval.
 Under the settlement, payment of plaintiffs' counsel's fees and expenses may be distributed within three business days of approval (subject to being returned if the settlement is reversed based on any appeal).
-Once the final settlement approval order is no longer at risk of being reversed or revised on appeal, administration of the remaining settlement proceeds to claimants will begin.
-Should the settlement approval be reversed for any reason, the parties will resume litigation of the claims.
+The deadline for filing an appeal has now passed, so final settlement approval order is no longer at risk of being reversed or revised on appeal and this action is completed.